 - ½ cup spinach choppeed

 Make the crust

-- Preheat oven to 350 degree and prepare your flax egg Let the flax egg sit for a minimum of 5 minutes.
+- Preheat your oven to 350°F (175°C).
+Prepare your flax egg by mixing the flax with water and let it sit for 5 minutes.

-- Pour the quiche filling into the pie crust and spread evenly with a spoon.
+- Pour the filling onto the pre-baked crust and spread evenly.
+Add your chosen toppings.